 Certainly!
-Grape and cherry tomatoes are not the ideal candidate, since they have a lot of water and seeds, but they'll work!
+Grape and cherry tomatoes are not the ideal candidate, since they have a lot of water and seeds, but they will work!

 That sounds like confusion between low acid and non-acidic.
 High acid foods can be safely canned in a water bath canner.
 Low acid foods may need the addition of acids like lemon juice or vinegar to acidify them enough to be canned in a water bath canner.
 Non acidic foods require the pressure canner.

 Tomatoes for many years were considered high acid.
 However, new varieties, over-mature fruits, and tomatoes from dead or frost-killed vines may have a pH greater than 4.6.
 The USDA and University-based researchers have determined that to ensure a safe acid level for boiling water canning of whole, crushed, or juiced tomatoes, add 2 tablespoons of bottled lemon juice or 1 teaspoon of citric acid per quart of tomatoes.
 For pints, use 1 tablespoon of bottled lemon juice or 1 teaspoon of citric acid.
 Acid can be added directly to the jars before filling the jars with product.
 Add sugar to offset acid taste, if desired.
 Four tablespoons of 5-percent-acidity vinegar per quart may be used instead of lemon juice or citric acid.
 However, vinegar may cause undesirable flavor changes.
 (Source: USDA's National Center for Home Food Preservation )

 In the table below, a smaller number is more acidic, and therefore, safer: